for Sunday 26th June 1966

 June 29th

-Mich the Haitian Steward was one of the original crew who had sailed with the Galaxy from Miami.
-Concerned that he must be feeling homesick, TW had introduced Mich to the Big L audience as a Coffee Break guest and encouraged listeners to write to him to help him to learn English.
-Mich proved so popular that he went on to make regular Coffee Break appearances and was to become as much a star as the DJs.
+Mitch the Haitian Steward was one of the original crew who had sailed with the Galaxy from Miami.
+Concerned that he must be feeling homesick, TW had introduced Mitch to the Big L audience as a Coffee Break guest and encouraged listeners to write to him to help him to learn English.
+Mitch proved so popular that he went on to make regular Coffee Break appearances and was to become as much a star as the DJs.
 The letter to me (Mary) arrived from him a few days later.

 (Right) Mich at Duncan Johnson's 70th birthday party, 2008

 I always included 'Kneeland' at the bottom of my address when I wrote to people on Knees Club business and many perpetuated the joke by including it in the address when they replied.
-With his limited knowledge of English, Mich might well have thought that 'Kneeland' was a genuine place!
+With his limited knowledge of English, Mitch might well have thought at the time that 'Kneeland' was a genuine place!
 I suspect any letter so addressed these days would be returned by the snail as 'unkneeliverable.'

 Ashore: